IndexThePlanet/Logan/SRA_list.md

 ## Introduction

 This is a short tutorial to explain how to get a list of SRA accessions from a particular species.
-This is not specific to Logan, as it is about advanced SRA browsing.
+(This is not specific to Logan, it is just some advanced SRA browsing.)

 ## Simple method (Logan-provided CSV)